Argeniss-Software/rolaguard/README.md

 # RoLaGuard Community Edition

+This repository contains RoLaGuard Community Edition, a intrusion detection system for LoRaWAN networks.
+For the Enterprise version enter [here](https://rolaguard.com).

 ## Run RoLaGuard using docker-compose

 To install docker-compose, go to [this link](https://docs.docker.com/compose/install/) and follow the instructions for your OS.
 Note that for Windows and MacOS, docker-compose is included in Docker desktop.
 For Linux, you'd have to download both programs separately